TykTechnologies/tyk-docs-hugo/tyk-docs/content/mdcb-example-minimising-latency.md

     - password: `topsecretpassword` (or whatever you’ve configured in the `.env` file)

 2. Create an API in the dashboard, but don’t secure it (set it to `Open - keyless`); for simplicity we suggest a simple pass-through proxy to `httbin.org`.
-3. MDCB will propagate this API through to the workers - so try hitting that endpoint on the two worker gateways (their addresses are given in the watch windows - for example `34.173.240.149:8081` for my `tyk-worker-us` gateway above).
+3. MDCB will propagate this API through to the workers - so try hitting that endpoint on the two Data Plane gateways (their addresses are given in the watch windows: for example `34.173.240.149:8081` for my `tyk-worker-us` gateway above).
 4. Now secure the API from the dashboard using the Authentication Token option.
 You’ll need to set a policy for the API and create a key.
-5. If you try to hit the API from the workers, you’ll find that the request is now rejected - so go ahead and add the Authentication key to the request header… and now you reach `httpbin.org` again.
+5. If you try to hit the API again from the workers, you’ll find that the request is now rejected because MDCB has propagated out the change in authentication rules.
+Go ahead and add the Authentication key to the request header… and now you reach `httpbin.org` again.
 You can see in the Dashboard’s API Usage Data section that there will have been success and error requests to the API.
 6. OK, so that’s pretty basic stuff, let’s show what MDCB is actually doing for you… reset the API authentication to be `Open - keyless` and confirm that you can hit the endpoint without the Authentication key from both workers.
 7. Next we’re going to experience an MDCB outage - by deleting its deployment in Kubernetes:
  - `kubectl delete deployment.apps/mdcb-tyk-cp-tyk-pro -n tyk`
-8. This has broken the link between the controller and the workers… but try hitting the API endpoint and you’ll see that the workers continue regardless, serving your users' requests.
+8. This has broken the link between the Control Plane and Data Planes... but try hitting the API endpoint on either worker and you’ll see that they continue serving your users' requests regardless of their isolation from the Control Plane.
 9. Back on the Tyk Dashboard make some changes - for example, re-enable Authentication on your API, add a second API.
 Verify that these changes **do not** propagate through to the workers.
 10. Now we’ll bring MDCB back online with this command:
  - `./up.sh -r redis-cluster -e load-balancer tyk-cp`
-11. Now try hitting the original API endpoint from the workers - you’ll find that you need the Authorisation key again.
+11. Now try hitting the original API endpoint from the workers - you’ll find that you need the Authorisation key again because MDCB has updated the Data Planes with the new config from the Control Plane.
 12. Now try hitting the new API endpoint - this will also have automatically been propagated out to the workers when MDCB came back up and so is now available for your users to consume.

 Pretty cool, huh?

-There’s a lot more that you could do - for example by deploying real APIs (after all, this is a real Tyk deployment) and configuring different Organisation Ids for each worker to control which APIs propagate to which workers (allowing you to ensure data localisation, as required by the Acme Global Bank).
+There’s a lot more that you could do - for example by deploying real APIs (after all, this is a real Tyk deployment) and configuring different Organisation Ids for each Data Plane to control which APIs propagate to which workers (allowing you to ensure data localisation, as required by the Acme Global Bank).

 ### Closing everything down
 We’ve provided a simple script to tear down the demo as follows: